WootenblatzCodes/DekkCorePowerShell/README.md

 ---

+## Installation

+1. Double click `Install.cmd` to start the automatic installation process.
+2. When prompted type Y or N to include ServerCommands.ps1 in the default PowerShell profile script.
+3. When prompted type Y or N to edit the Settings.ps1 file.
+This is where you'll set the $SERVER_LOCATION variable that points to the location of your DekkCore install.

+This was tested heavily with newer versions of PowerShell.
+I've attempted to support older releases that have a different script location but did not test that as much.

+---

 ## Manual Installation
 1. In File explorer paste `%USERPROFILE%\Documents\` into the address bar to open your documents folder.
    * If you do not have a folder called `PowerShell`, create that now.